gugod/pau/README.md

 apps, tools and softwares, the approach of having isolated installation for each one has some pros:

-1. deletions becomes trivial
+1. deletions becomes trivial and safe
 2. upgrading one tool does not break others as a side-effect
 3. contention of dependencies can never occur in between apps

+Deleting stuff inside site_perl has always been a bit tricky.
+There are tools for deleting individual modules X but its dependencies may not be recursively deleted.
+This is mostly due to lack of implementation but nonetheless it is what we have now.

+Even if there are tools to removes X and all its dependencies, doing so may break Y, because X and Y share a dependency Z which has to be kept in order to keep Y working.

-Deleting stuff in site_perl is always a bit tricky, sometimes we are doing some cleaning the installation of app X, but ended up breaking software Y, because they happend to use the same module Z. If installations are isolated, there would be multiple copies of
+If all installations are isolated, there would be multiple copies of
 Z. Deleting X+Z would not effect Y+Z.

-Similarly, when we are upgrading X, Z might need to be upgraded together and that might break Y, if Z is shared.
+There is also an opposite of the same problem when it comes to upgrading things.
+When we are upgrading X, Z might need to be upgraded together and that might break Y.

-In a more subtle way, when installing X and Y, they might declare that they need different versions of Z. X might declare that it needs Z to be at exactly version 1.0, while Y might declare that it needs Z at least 2.0, which means X and Y cannot be installed together in the same sahred environment.
+In a more subtle way, when installing X and Y, they might declare that they need different versions of Z. X might declare that it needs Z to be at exactly version 1.0, while Y might declare that it needs Z at least 2.0, which means X and Y cannot be installed together in the same shared environment.

-The cons of this approach is that it requires more disk space and extra time when installing things, since installations always start from scratch.
+The cons of creating multilpe isolated installations approach is that it requires more disk space and extra time when installing things, since installations always start from scratch.